ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 You can create a collection and publish it to `Ansible Galaxy <https://galaxy.ansible.com>`_ or to a private Automation Hub instance.
 You can publish certified collections to the Red Hat Automation Hub, part of the Red Hat Ansible Automation Platform.

-* For details on how to *use* collections in playbooks and roles, see :ref:`collections`.
-* For the current development status of Collections and FAQ see `Ansible Collections Overview and FAQ <https://github.com/ansible-collections/overview/blob/main/README.rst>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Developing new collections